ikvk/imap_tools/README.rst

 * "in bulk" - Perform IMAP operation for message set per 1 command
 * "by one" - Perform IMAP operation for each message separately per N commands

-Result of MailBox.fetch generator in actions will be implicitly converted to uid list.
+MailBox.fetch generator instance passed as the first argument to any action will be implicitly converted to uid list.

 For actions with a large number of messages imap command may be too large and will cause an exception, use 'limit' argument for fetch in this case.